Makati Restaurants (Eat)

 Chinese Restaurants in Makati

-I wasn’t really a huge fan of Chinese cuisine until I started working with a Chinese boss and officemates.
-Here are a few Chinese restaurants in Makati that I’ve tried — popular spots where many Chinese locals dine.
-You might even notice that some Filipino servers can speak basic Chinese.
+I wasn’t always a fan of Chinese food until I started working with a Chinese boss and officemates.
+That’s when I got introduced to some of the best Chinese restaurants in Makati, including popular spots where many Chinese locals dine.
+You might even catch Filipino servers speaking basic Chinese, proof that these places are authentic and well-loved.

 Korean Food in Makati

-If you’re craving the classic Korean combo of chicken and beer — just like in K-dramas — head to Big Mama Restaurant.
-Their chicken is fantastic, and the beer mugs are huge, so pace yourself!
-Don’t feel intimidated if you see groups of Koreans hanging out here — they’re just enjoying their own space.
-The staff are friendly as well.
+If you’re craving that classic Korean chicken and beer combo (just like in K-dramas!), check out Big Mama Restaurant.
+Their chicken is crispy and flavorful, and the beer mugs are massive, definitely a must-visit.
+Don’t be intimidated by the crowd of Koreans inside; they’re just enjoying the vibe.
+The staff are friendly and welcoming.

 Japanese Food in Makati